rotarycut/covidreservations/README.md

 first page if person does not exist in the system.

 ## Assumptions
-1. Slots are standardized in 30 mins intervals from 9am - 3pm.
+1. Slots are standardized in 30 mins intervals from 9am - 3pm, and run everyday in this heightened phase
 2. Nurses will be able to sign up for slot & vaccination centre (This potentially can be managed in another system, or manipulated in DB directly)
 3. One person will only be able to attend 1 and only 1 booking only
 4. Update booking functionality will be subject to availability constraints